Vishvesh-rao/E-Hub-Software-company-databaes-/README.md

 ## Steps to recover db from sql dump

-To restore a MySQL backup, enter:
+To recover db from a MySQL dump, enter:

 `mysql -u [user] -p [database_name] < [filename].sql`